jwwood3/Minefield/README.md

 The player's score is simply the time, in seconds, they survive without touching an enemy circle.

 Top 10 scores are stored both locally and online under the given player name entered on the menu screen.

+The windows and android versions are identical except for the fact that on windows, the player dot is controlled with the mouse and automatically follws your cursor position, while in the android version, the player is controlled by dragging it with your finger.

+Online High Scores are shared between versions.